Kirtsim/Memo-client-cli/README.md

 $ cd Memo-client-cli
 $ ./run
 ```
-The -run- script builds the project and starts the client.
+The ***run*** script builds the project and starts the client.
 The client can be built without being started and vice versa.
 Execute `$ ./run help` to see all the options.
 If you only need to run the client, run the script as: `$ ./run client`.